dmerejkowsky/blog/content/post/0076-twitter-timeline-cleaner.md

 By the way, unless they explicitly configured their account to do so, each account you unfollow will *not* get notified, so there's a pretty good chance they won't get mad at you.

+_Update: Turns out such a product already exists.
+Take a look at https://www.manageflitter.com/_

 # Conclusion